 Chest Binding, also called Breast Binding, is typically thought of as a gender-affirming practice used to compress or flatten chest tissue (usually the breasts) to make a person’s chest look flatter.

-Nevertheless, Chest Binding is not necessarily only for trans people.
+Nevertheless, Chest Binding is not necessarily only gender diverse people.
 It may also be practiced for completely other reasons by all genders, such as for cosplay, drag, aesthetic preference, sports, comfort, to conceal obesity, or as a help with healing after surgery.

 Chest Binding is carried out with a so-called Chest Binder (also called Trans Binder, FtM Binder, Binder Bra, or Breast Binder), which is a tight-fitting piece of clothing material characteristically applied to the upper body.
 Binders can be classified roughly into fabric binders, tape binders (kinetic tape or medical tape), sports bras, and compression shirts.